AM636E/HsInterpreter/README.md

 # TcpInterpreter

-A simple tcp server that interprets arithmetical equations.
+A simple tcp server that interprets arithmetical expressions.